Turkish Renewable Energy Proposal Translation: Why Bids Lose Credibility Before Review

 A Bid Is Not a Brochure

-Where Turkish Translation Weakens Bid Credibility
+Where Turkish Translation Weakens Credibility

-Why Renewable Energy Content Needs Sector Control
+Why Renewable Energy Content Needs Control

 The Cost of a Weak Turkish Proposal

-What Proper Turkish Proposal Translation Does
+What Proper Translation Does

-It is won by confidence.
+They are won by confidence.

 Process authority: review language risk before users, reviewers, or employees discover it for you.